-- MyGerber: Get $10 off every 5th qualifying purchase on Gerber.com and other perks.
+- MyGerber: Get $10 off every fifth qualifying purchase on Gerber.com and other perks.
 Sign up for MyGerber here.

 Babies and toddlers have different nutritional needs, so toddler formula doesn’t have the same nutrients as baby formula.
 Plus, your baby’s digestive system is still developing and may not be as strong as your toddler’s.

-Cow milk, goat milk, and almond milk are big no-nos for babies under six months.
-Babies don’t have enzymes to break down lactose, so they’re unable to digest non-human milk at young ages.
+Cow’s milk, goat milk, and nondairy milks like almond milk are big no-nos for babies under six months.
+Babies don’t have enzymes to break down these liquids and are otherwise unable to digest them.

 Too much water in your baby’s formula reduces their nutrient intake per feeding.
-Even worse, it can lead to water intoxication, which can be fatal for babies in worst-scenario cases.
+Even worse, it can lead to water intoxication, which can be fatal for babies in worst-case scenarios.

-Homemade formulas are just as dangerous for babies and can cause malnutrition.
+Homemade formulas are just as dangerous for babies as diluted baby formula and can cause malnutrition.
 Plus, they can include certain “ingredients” that your baby’s tiny kidneys won’t be able to process.